Largest artificial non-nuclear explosions

-There have been many extremely large explosions, accidental and intentional, caused by modern high explosives, boiling liquid expanding vapour explosions (BLEVEs), older explosives such as gunpowder, volatile petroleum-based fuels such as gasoline, and other chemical reactions.
+There have been many extremely large explosions, accidental and intentional, caused by modern high explosives, boiling liquid expanding vapour explosions (BLEVEs), older explosives such as gunpowder, volatile petroleum-based fuels such as petrol, and other chemical reactions.
 This list contains the largest known examples, sorted by date.
 An unambiguous ranking in order of severity is not possible; a 1994 study by historian Jay White of 130 large explosions suggested that they need to be ranked by an overall effect of power, quantity, radius, loss of life and property destruction, but concluded that such rankings are difficult to assess.

-The weight of an explosive does not directly correlate with the energy or destructive impact of an explosion, as these can depend upon many other factors such as containment, proximity, purity, preheating, and external oxygenation (in the case of thermobaric weapons, gas leaks and BLEVEs).
+The weight of an explosive does not correlate directly with the energy or destructive effect of an explosion, as these can depend upon many other factors such as containment, proximity, purity, preheating, and external oxygenation (in the case of thermobaric weapons, gas leaks and BLEVEs).

-In this article, explosion means "the sudden conversion of potential energy (chemical or mechanical) into kinetic energy", as defined by the US National Fire Protection Association, or the common dictionary meaning, "a violent and destructive shattering or blowing apart of something".
+For this article, explosion means "the sudden conversion of potential energy (chemical or mechanical) into kinetic energy", as defined by the US National Fire Protection Association, or the common dictionary meaning, "a violent and destructive shattering or blowing apart of something".
 No distinction is made as to whether it is a deflagration with subsonic propagation or a detonation with supersonic propagation.
+The resulting explosions can still be ranked by their effects however, using TNT equivalence.

 Before World War I

 Fall of Antwerp

-On 4 April 1585, during the Spanish siege of Antwerp, a fortified bridge named "Puente Farnesio" had been built by the Spanish on the River Scheldt.
+On 4 April 1585, during the Spanish siege of Antwerp, a fortified bridge named "Puente Farnesio" (after the commander of the Spanish forces, Alessandro Farnese) had been built by the Spanish on the River Scheldt.
 The Dutch launched four large hellburners (explosive fire ships filled with gunpowder and rocks) to destroy the bridge and thereby isolate the city from reinforcement.
 Three of the hellburners failed to reach the target, but one containing four tons of explosive struck the bridge.
-It did not explode immediately, which gave time for some curious Spaniards to board it.
+It did not explode immediately, which gave time for some Spaniards, believing the ship to be a conventional fire ship, to board it to attempt to extinguish it.
 There was then a devastating blast that killed 800 Spaniards on the bridge, throwing bodies, rocks and pieces of metal a distance of several kilometres.
 A small tsunami arose in the river, the ground shook for kilometres around and a large, dark cloud covered the area.
 The blast was felt as far as 35 km away in Ghent, where windows vibrated.

 Wanggongchang Explosion

-Around nine in the morning of 30 May 1626, an explosion at the Wanggongchang Armory in Ming-era Beijing, China, destroyed almost everything within an area of 2 km2 surrounding the site.
+About nine o'clock in the morning of 30 May 1626, an explosion of combustibles at the Wanggongchang Armory in Ming-era Beijing, China, destroyed almost everything within an area of 2 km2 surrounding the site.
 The estimated death toll was 20,000.
-About half of Beijing, from Xuanwumen Gate in the South to today's West Chang'an Boulevard in the North, was affected.
+About half of Beijing, from Xuanwumen Gate in the South to the modern West Chang'an Boulevard in the North, was affected.
 Guard units stationed as far away as Tongzhou, nearly 40 km away, reported hearing the blast and feeling the earth tremble.